-Then, you’re abruptly interrupted by a floating AWA logo, and, almost immediately, you hear the beckoning call of spirited, cheering women, like something you’d hear at a football game, not a wrestling show.
+Then, you’re abruptly interrupted by a floating AWA logo.
+Almost immediately, you hear the beckoning call of spirited, cheering women, like something you’d hear at a football game, not a wrestling show.

-We then get the man, the legend himself, a content Verne Gagne (not like someone who was losing his company) sitting on his dock accompanied by a dog on his lap.
+We then get the man, the legend himself, a content Verne Gagne (unlike someone who was losing his company), sitting on his dock with a dog on his lap.
 Why?
-Before we get an answer, he introduces himself and wants us all to know that he’s been retired after 35 years of wrestling.
+Before we get an answer, he introduces himself and wants us all to know he’s retired after 35 years of wrestling.

 Verne excitingly talks up the awesomeness of the upcoming AWA Team Challenge Series and explains that it’s “an ongoing team competition with standings, determined by a point system.
 A first for professional wrestling!”

 He also remarks that the AWA “brings you, the wrestling fan, directly into the ring” with their new television technology!